Privacy and Data Protection Policy

 TBTC Trading Ltd sells a range of products and all of its profits are donated to The Brain Tumour Charity.

-We are a member of the Association of Medical Research Charities, the Information Standard and the Helplines Partnership.
+We are a member of the Association of Medical Research Charities and the Helplines Partnership.

 By using our websites, social media pages, services (including phone, email and LiveChat) or providing your information to us, we will collect and use your information in the way(s) set out in this policy.
 If you do not agree with this policy, please do not use our sites, social media pages or services.

 We may make changes to this policy from time to time.
 If we do so, we will post the changes on this page and they will apply from the time we post them.
-This policy was last changed on 27/09/2019.
+If the purposes of our data collection change, we will contact you to let you know.
+This policy was last changed on 07/01/2021.

 Personal data is information that can be used to help identify an individual, such as name, address, phone number or email address.
-Some categories of data are more sensitive, which is known as special category data, including health information.
+Some categories of data are more sensitive and are referred to as special category data, including health information.
 Non-personal data is data that can’t identify you personally, but can provide us with information to improve our services.

 It’s important that you read our policy in full but to help guide you if you don’t have time right now, here is a quick summary: